McPhersonTrk/McPhersonTrk/README.md

 No matter what number you assign to the value of x, it will always return the same value of x.

 How does that work, exactly?
-It’s because 1 is a null modifier.
+It’s because 1 is a null modifier. it's the mathmatical equivilant of a child arguing with their father about being denied candy, or told it is bedtime.  seriously, kid? has that shit EVER workd out for you? ever? yet, here we are.

 Now, here is the most crucial part, every number can be expressed as 1[1(1{x} + 0)1]^1/1.
 The parentheses represent the “root” word being modified ('establishment'.)